203 Total complaints

 Pattern to inspect

-The most common categories are unknown or other, visibility/wiper, structure.
+The most common categories are unknown or other, electrical system, visibility/wiper.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

 Severity flags